Skip to content

 Doing this will create a new virtual machine in Google Cloud infrastructure that we can use to host our content.

-Compute Engine may take a few minutes to prepare a VM instance.
-When ready, you should see a page with the VM setup details.
+Compute Engine usually takes a few minutes to prepare your VM instance.
+Once it’s ready, you’ll see a page with the VM setup details.

 Google Cloud server network instance configuration

-Then, use the bullet points below to select and provide other details for the new server.
+Then, follow the bullet points below to select and provide the necessary details for your new server.

 Name: Give your server a name that starts with a lowercase letter.
 If a new one is incompatible with the Google Cloud server name, it will prompt you to change it.

-Zone: A zone is an isolated location within a region that determines where your data are stored.
+Zone: A zone is an isolated location within a region, and it determines where your data is stored.
 A zone is typically closer to a region.

 Machine configuration: Google Cloud offers different virtual machine configurations.
 Choose the one that fits your needs and budget.